BlogKubernetes

 Verify at admission with Kyverno

-A ClusterPolicy with verifyImages intercepts every pod, checks the signature against the expected OIDC identity, and rejects anything that doesn't match.
-Set validationFailureAction: Enforce — in Audit it only logs.
+A ClusterPolicy with verifyImages intercepts every pod, checks the signature against the expected OIDC identity, and rejects anything that does not match.
+Set validationFailureAction: Enforce — in Audit it only logs, and logging is not a control when an attacker can still schedule.
+Pin the issuer URL and subject pattern to your org's CI identity.

 verify-images.yaml